nilearn/dev-days-2020/index.md

 ## nilearn: statistical learning for brain imaging, in Python

-A five day workshop on [Nilearn](https:/nilearn.github.io):
+A five-day workshop on [Nilearn](https:/nilearn.github.io):

-* Scientific talks about the use of machine learning for imaging neurosciences
+* Scientific talks about the use of machine learning for imaging neurosciences (May 22nd)
-* Tutorials to understand how use nilearn for better statistical learning on brain images
+* Tutorials to understand how use nilearn for statistical learning on brain images (May 21st)
-* Coding sprints to build together the future of nilearn
+* Coding sprints to build together the future of nilearn (May 18th - 21st)

 Organizers: Gael Varoquaux, Elizabeth Dupre, Kshitij Chawla.
 Please contact [Kshitij Chawla](kshitij.chawla@inria.fr) if you have questions, or want to participate in any of the events.